The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 The fact that interference shows up in a sufficiently generic stochastic model means that relative phase factors in state vectors have clear empirical signatures, even in the absence of the usual axioms of textbook quantum theory.
-These empirical manifestations of relative phases are strong evidence that it should be possible to carry out measurements on a much wider set of observables than those that are represented by diagonal matrices \eqref{eq:DefDiagonalRandomVariableMatrix} in a generalized stochastic system's configuration basis.
+These empirical manifestations of relative phases are strong evidence that it should be possible to carry out measurements on a much wider set of observables than those that are represented by diagonal matrices in an indivisible stochastic process's configuration basis.
 Indeed, Subsection~\ref{subsec:The-Measurement-Process} will show that non-diagonal, self-adjoint matrices will turn out to be candidate observables as well.

-Thinking more broadly, this overall analysis means that if one is given an indivisible generalized stochastic system, then there will generically be a quantitative discrepancy between the system's actual behavior\textemdash as predicted theoretically or measured empirically\textemdash and predictions made for the system based on the nearest divisible or Markovian approximation to the system's stochastic dynamics.
+Thinking more broadly, this overall analysis means that if one is given an indivisible stochastic process, then there will generically be a quantitative discrepancy between the system's actual behavior\textemdash as predicted theoretically or measured empirically\textemdash and predictions made for the system based on a heuristic-approximate divisible or Markovian approximation to the system's stochastic dynamics.
 Again, this discrepancy is precisely interference.

-One way to understand this discrepancy is to note that under a divisibility approximation, one can assign definite probabilities to each of the system's possible trajectories by iteratively applying transition matrices, according to the composition law $\stochasticmatrix\left(t\right)=\stochasticmatrix\left(t\from t^{\prime}\right)\stochasticmatrix\left(t^{\prime}\right)$ from \eqref{eq:DivisibilityCondition}.
-Because iteratively applying transition matrices is not possible for a generalized stochastic system with indivisible dynamics, such systems do not generically have well-defined probabilities for entire possible trajectories.
+One way to understand this discrepancy is to note that under a divisibility approximation, one can assign definite probabilities to each of the system's possible trajectories by iteratively applying transition matrices, according to the composition law $\stochasticmatrix\left(t\from0\right)=\stochasticmatrix\left(t\from t^{\prime}\right)\stochasticmatrix\left(t^{\prime}\from0\right)$ from \eqref{eq:DivisibilityCondition}.
+Iteratively applying transition matrices is not generically possible for indivisible stochastic processes, which do not assign unique probabilities to whole trajectories, as explained in Subsection~\ref{subsec:Markovian-and-Non-Markovian-Stochastic-Processes}.